 Check with your doctor to see if drinking alcohol may harm you while having this treatment.

 Pregnancy and contraception

-This drug may harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment with this drug and for at least a year afterwards.
+This treatment may harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment.
 Talk to your doctor or nurse about effective contraception before starting treatment.